khimaros/diffusable/ROADMAP.md

 ## COMPLETE

 ```
+[x] automatically choose new image paths to avoid overrwrites
+[x] include a `.nfo` file with the config of each generated image
 [x] flag to run all tasks from config file
 [x] run multiple tasks from configuration file
 [x] override config values using command line flags